lgics/TODO-List/README.md

 ### APK Patcher

- * Present on XDA Forums with tab API and javadocs.
+ * Present _better_ on XDA Forums with tab API and javadocs.
  * Figure out what kind of more tabs to make.
+  * Working on Fonts tab.